Dark Matter Induced Power in Quantum Devices: Abstract

 \section{Abstract}

-We present single quasiparticle devices as new dark matter (DM) detectors.
-The threshold of these devices is set by the cooper pair binding energy, and is therefore so low that they can detect DM as light as about an MeV incoming from the Galactic halo, as well as the low-velocity thermalized DM component potentially present in the Earth.
-Using existing power measurements with these new devices, as well as power measurements with SuperCDMS-CPD, we set new constraints on the DM scattering cross section for DM masses from about 1 MeV to 10 GeV, down to about $10^{-34}-10^{-26}$ cm$^2$ for spin-independent interactions.
+We point out that power measurements of single quasiparticle devices open a new avenue to detect dark matter (DM).
+The threshold of these devices is set by the Cooper pair binding energy, and is therefore so low that they can detect DM as light as about an MeV incoming from the Galactic halo, as well as the low-velocity thermalized DM component potentially present in the Earth.
+Using existing power measurements with these new devices, as well as power measurements with SuperCDMS-CPD, we set new constraints on the spin-independent DM scattering cross section for DM masses from about 10 MeV to 10 GeV.
 We outline future directions to improve sensitivity to both halo DM and a thermalized DM population in the Earth using power deposition in quantum devices.

 \textit{\textbf{Introduction.---}} At any given moment, a powerful stream of DM particles from the Galactic halo flows into the Earth.
 This Galactic DM has been extensively searched for in direct detection experiments, which aim to detect recoil events when DM scatters off the Standard Model (SM) target material, thereby providing a test of the DM-SM scattering cross section.
 Typically, the energy threshold of direct detection experiments assuming nuclear recoils is about a keV, corresponding to the recoil expected for DM with mass above about a GeV for standard analyses~\cite{LUX-ZEPLIN:2022qhg}, or MeV-scale masses when exploiting the Migdal effect~\cite{Vergados:2005dpd, Moustakidis:2005gx, Bernabei:2007jz, Ibe:2017yqa,XENON:2019zpr} or electron recoils~\cite{Tiffenberg:2017aac,SENSEI:2020dpa,XENON:2019gfn}.